SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Each access-level modifier above optionally accepts a single argument, which consists of the keyword ``set`` enclosed in parentheses (for instance, ``private(set)``).
-Use this form of an access-level modifier when you want to specify an access level for the setter of a variable that's less than or equal to the access level of the variable itself, as discussed in :ref:`AccessControl_GettersAndSetters`.
+Use this form of an access-level modifier when you want to specify an access level for the setter of a variable or subscript that's less than or equal to the access level of the variable or subscript itself, as discussed in :ref:`AccessControl_GettersAndSetters`.

 .. syntax-grammar::